pwr-Solaar/Solaar/docs/capabilities.md

 Solaar keeps track of the settings that it has changed.
 The Solaar GUI application notices when devices reconnect and applies the remembered settings to the device.
+This is done independently on each computer that Solaar runs on.
+As a result if a device is switched between different computers Solaar can apply different settings on different computers.

 ## HID++